okekedev/MecRec/README.md

 - PDF viewing
 - Document picking
 - File system operations

-Due to web platform limitations, some features may work differently on web:
-- Document storage is temporary (files aren't saved between sessions)
-- PDF manipulation capabilities are more limited
-- Native device features aren't accessible
+- OCR processing with Tesseract.js
+- Parallel processing for improved performance

+### Performance Notes

+- The parallel OCR implementation significantly improves processing time for multi-page documents
+- For optimal performance, the app creates multiple Tesseract workers (default: 3)
+- Memory usage increases with parallel processing, but the speed improvement is substantial
+- Configure the `maxWorkers` value in `ParallelPDFTextExtractionService.js` to adjust the balance between speed and resource usage

+## Troubleshooting

+If you encounter issues with PDF.js or Tesseract.js, try these solutions:

+1. **PDF.js Worker Issues**: Update the worker source URL in `PDFTextExtractionService.js` if needed
+2. **Tesseract.js Worker Issues**: Adjust the maxWorkers setting or try switching back to sequential processing
+3. **Memory Issues**: Reduce maxWorkers if your device runs out of memory during processing
+4. **Web Bundling Issues**: Run `npm start -- --clear-cache` to clear bundler cache

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details